 In an area where rents are low, such as the North East, this would amount to around £750, but in London, tenants would have to cough up a staggering £2,400 in addition to a month’s rent in advance.

-Even worse, tenants often have to raise enough money for a new deposit if they want to move to a new property, as in most cases, they don’t get their deposit back in time from the former landlord to pass it on to the new landlord.
+Even worse, tenants often have to raise enough money for a new deposit if they want to move to a new property, as in many cases, they don’t get their deposit back in time from the former landlord to pass it on to the new landlord.

 It is also dead money that sits in someone else’s account and earns no interest.